ravi9/openvino-wiki/StaticLibraries.md

 **Note:** Inference backends located in external repositories can also be used in static build.
 Use `-DIE_EXTRA_MODULES=<path to external plugin root>` to enable them. `InferenceEngineDeveloperPackage.cmake` must not be used to build external plugins, only `IE_EXTRA_MODULES` is working.

-**Note:** the `ENABLE_LTO` CMake option can also be passed to enable link time optimizations.
-But such option should also be enabled on target which links with static OpenVINO libraries via ` set_target_properties(<target_name> PROPERTIES INTERPROCEDURAL_OPTIMIZATION_RELEASE ON)`
+**Note:** the `ENABLE_LTO` CMake option can also be passed to enable link time optimizations to reduce binary size.
+But such property should also be enabled on target which links with static OpenVINO libraries via ` set_target_properties(<target_name> PROPERTIES INTERPROCEDURAL_OPTIMIZATION_RELEASE ON)`

 ## Build static OpenVINO libraries